prashantRmishra/MachineCoding/solidprinciple/InterfaceSegregation/Readme.md

-# Interface Segregation Principle
+# Interface Segregation Principle (ISP)

-## No client should be forced to depend a method it does not use
+## No client should be forced to depend on a method it does not use

 Before Interface segregation Principle: